studersi/test-4/tutorial-7/README.md

 ```

-We have embedded the Core Rules and are now ready for a test operation.
+We have embedded the Core Rule Set and are now ready for a test operation.
 The rules inspect requests and responses.
 They will trigger alarms if they encounter fishy requests, but they will not block any transaction, because the limits have been set very high.
 Let's give it a shot.

-###Step 3: Triggering alarms for testing purposes
+###Step 4: Triggering alarms for testing purposes

 For starters, we will do something easy.
 It is a request that will trigger exactly one rule by attempting to execute a bash shell.
 We know that our simple lab server is not vulnerable to such a blatant attack, but ModSecurity does not know this and will still try to protect us: